Planning a visit to Seville and brainstorming some day trip ideas?

 The Patio del Posadero Hotel Boutique B&B is an ultra chic boutique hotel housed in a fully restored 15th century house.
 The Hotel Hospes Palacio del Bailio is a luxury hotel in a palatial 16th century building.
 It comes complete with Moorish flourishes and frescos.

 The Hotel Viento 10 is a swish boutique hotel in a Moorish style house.
 It has a rooftop terrace with a great view of the Mezquita.

 Finally, the Hotel Madinat is an upscale hotel housed in a superbly restored 18th century mansion.

 7. Carmona, Ancient Roman City

-Getting there: 30 minute drive.
+It’s a 30 minute drive from Seville to Carmona.
 Or take a local bus from the Prado de San Sebastian bus station in Seville, which is a 40 minute ride.
-You could technically combine Carmona with Cordoba (some tours do), but it would be a very long and rushed day.

 8. Arcos de la Frontera: Queen of Andalusia’s White Pueblo Towns